-Beauty Tools That Elevate Everyday Routines in 2025
+Beauty Tools That Elevate Everyday Routines in 2026

 How Beauty Tools Became Strategic Assets in Daily Life

-The New Foundation: Tools as Extensions of Skincare Expertise
+Tools as Extensions of Skincare Expertise

 From Gadgets to Intelligent Companions: The Rise of Smart Beauty Devices

-Tools that Transform Cleansing and Preparation
+Tools that Redefine Cleansing and Skin Preparation

 At-Home Devices Bringing Clinic-Level Treatments into Everyday Life